neurord/neurord_fit/README.rst

 Planned improvements to optimization
 1. Allow optimization of initial conditions
 2. possibly specify parameters to vary using xml specs similar to the model instead of xpath (see neurord3_params_sims.py and neurord_2params_sims.py for examples)
+3. Allow variations to kcat while constraining Km for enzyme reactions, or vary kb while  constraining KD for bimolecular rxn
-3. add features to the fitness function, such as peak amplitude, width, decay time constant (Attach fitness values to fit object?)
+4. add features to the fitness function, such as peak amplitude, width, decay time constant (Attach fitness values to fit object?)
-4. specify stimulation onset of model and experimental data separately, and align the waveforms for the fitness function
+5. specify stimulation onset of model and experimental data separately, and align the waveforms for the fitness function